zhihu/kids/README.md

 You need a complier with C++11 support like GCC 4.7 (or later) or [Clang](http://clang.llvm.org).

-Download a [release](https://github.com/zhihu/kids).
-Untar the tarball, then
+Download a [release](https://github.com/zhihu/kids/releases).
+Untar the tarball, then:

     ./configure
     make